Shamil Gaziev Bio

 Personal Life

-Shamil Gaziev resides in Manama, Bahrain, where he trains with the KHK MMA Team.
-He represents Bahrain in his professional career, becoming the first fighter to represent the nation in the UFC.
-Details about his family, marital status, or children are not publicly available.
+Shamil Hasbulatovich Gaziev currently resides in Manama, Bahrain, where he trains with the KHK MMA Team.
+He represents the Kingdom of Bahrain in his professional career, making him the first fighter from that nation to compete in the UFC.

 2025 Season Performance